|

 These are interesting questions, and not hypothetical.

-For those $19m/$50bn figures are the sums raised globally to rebut and support, respectively, the case
+For those $19m/$50bn figures are the sums raised globally over the past

 for man-made climate change.
 And that's